Superstructure of Selene Yacht 4242 Voyager Sedan adjusted on deck

 Since hull number 1, the Selene R&D department constantly improves the boat layout and systems.
 Hull #42 has lifting stairs with a gas spring in the companionway.
 It leads to the engine room through a watertight door.
 Two escape or maintenance hatches are also available in the saloon floor, but the engine room door will be more practical for the owner’s routine services and inspections.

 Once the superstructure is installed, the carpenters start building the interior.
 It’s a very rewarding phase for the owner who receives progress reports and photos every week!
-It takes nine months only to build a Selene 42 Europa.
+It takes nine months only to build a Selene 42 Voyager Sedan.

 Ask for a quote, specifications and more photos.
 Or talk to your local Selene dealer!